0ad/0ad/binaries/system/readme.txt

--autostart-aidiff=PLAYER:DIFF   sets the DIFFiculty of PLAYER's AI (0: sandbox, 5: very hard) -autostart-aiseed=AISEED        sets the seed used for the AI random generator (default 0, use -1 for random) -autostart-player=NUMBER        sets the playerID in non-networked games (default 1, use -1 for observer) -autostart-civ=PLAYER:CIV       sets PLAYER's civilisation to CIV (skirmish and random maps only) -autostart-team=PLAYER:TEAM     sets the team for PLAYER (e.g. 2:2).
+-autostart-aidiff=PLAYER:DIFF   sets the DIFFiculty of PLAYER's AI (0: sandbox, 5: very hard) -autostart-aiseed=AISEED        sets the seed used for the AI random generator (default 0, use -1 for random) -autostart-player=NUMBER        sets the playerID in non-networked games (default 1, use -1 for observer) -autostart-civ=PLAYER:CIV       sets PLAYER's civilisation to CIV (skirmish and random maps only).
+Use random for a random civ.
+-autostart-team=PLAYER:TEAM     sets the team for PLAYER (e.g. 2:2).
 -autostart-ceasefire=NUM        sets a ceasefire duration NUM (default 0 minutes) -autostart-nonvisual            disable any graphics and sounds